natia-miscere/natia-miscere.github.io/bestiary/cr_half/ilarun_daa.md

 + Iron Bunnies

  Doe-at-Arms primary task is to form a battle line.
 If Doe-at-Arms have another Doe-at-Arms adjacent, they both gain DR 1 against physical.
+This does not stack.